GrantWasil/Claude-Project/claude-engineer/StarWarsUnlimitedRules/content/docs/player-actions.md

 3. A player may play a card whose ability has no effect, as long as the act of paying the costs for and playing the card changes the game state.
 4. Some action, event, and triggered abilities allow a player to play a card.
 Unless otherwise specified by the ability, the card must be played from the player's hand, and the player must pay all costs of the card when playing it this way.
 5. [Aspect penalties](game-concepts.md#7-aspects-and-unique-cards) apply when playing cards, unless otherwise specified.
+6. When playing an upgrade, it must be attached to a valid unit in play, unless otherwise specified.

 ### Steps of Playing a Card